 The Company and its Operating Partnership entered into the Dealer Manager Agreement with the Dealer Manager, which was initially entered into on July 1, 2016 and most recently amended on August 2, 2023.
 The Dealer Manager Agreement, as most recently amended and restated on August 2, 2023, governs the distribution by the Dealer Manager of the Company's shares of common stock in the Third Public Offering and any subsequent registered public offering.
 In connection with the ongoing Trailing Fees to be paid in the future, the Company and the Dealer Manager entered into an agreement whereby the Company will pay to the Dealer Manager the Trailing Fees that are attributable to the Company's shares issued in the Company's initial public offering that remain outstanding.
 In addition, pursuant to the Dealer Manager Agreement, as amended and restated from time to time, the Company is obligated to pay to the Dealer Manager Trailing Fees that are attributable to the Company's shares issued in the Second Public Offering, the Third Public Offering and the Fourth Public Offering.
-As of March 31, 2024 and December 31, 2023, the Company has accrued \$119 and \$129, respectively, in Trailing Fees currently payable to the Dealer Manager, and \$17,768 and \$17,896, respectively, in Trailing Fees estimated to become payable in the future to the Dealer Manager, both of which are included in Due to affiliates on the consolidated balance sheets.
+As of March 31, 2025 and December 31, 2024, the Company has accrued \$108 and \$111, respectively, in Trailing Fees currently payable to the Dealer Manager, and \$16,740 and \$17,015, respectively, in Trailing Fees estimated to become payable in the future to the Dealer Manager, both of which are included in Due to affiliates on the consolidated balance sheets.
 The Company also pays the Dealer Manager upfront selling commissions and upfront dealer manager fees in connection with its Offerings, as applicable.
-For the three months ended March 31, 2024 and 2023, the Dealer Manager earned upfront selling commissions and upfront dealer manager fees totaling \$9 and \$70, respectively.
+For the three months ended March 31, 2025 and 2024, the Dealer Manager earned upfront selling commissions and upfront dealer manager fees totaling \$10 and \$9, respectively.

-Under the Dealer Manager Agreement, the Company is obligated to reimburse the Dealer Manager for certain offering costs incurred by the Dealer Manager on the Company's behalf, including but not limited to broker-dealer sponsorships, attendance fees for retail seminars conducted by broker-dealers or the Dealer Manager, legal fees, and travel costs for certain personnel of the Dealer Manager related to the distribution of the Company's shares of common stock.
-For the three months ended March 31, 2024 and 2023, the Dealer Manager incurred zero and \$2 respectively, in such costs on behalf of the Company.
-As of March 31, 2024 and December 31, 2023, the Company had zero of such costs payable to the Dealer Manager which were included in Due to Affiliates on the consolidated balance sheets.
+Under the Dealer Manager Agreement, the Company is obligated to reimburse the Dealer Manager, if requested, for certain offering costs incurred by the Dealer Manager on the Company's behalf, including but not limited to broker-dealer sponsorships, attendance fees for retail seminars conducted by broker-dealers or the Dealer Manager, legal fees, and travel costs for certain personnel of the Dealer Manager related to the distribution of the Company's shares of common stock.
+For the three months ended March 31, 2025 and 2024, the Company did not reimburse the Dealer Manager for any such costs.
+As of March 31, 2025 and December 31, 2024, the Company had zero of such costs payable to the Dealer Manager which were included in Due to Affiliates on the consolidated balance sheets.